Logo preload

 Establishing a quality culture within your mobile workforce is more important than ever.

 Employees who ranked their company culture low in terms of quality reported 46% more mistakes than those at companies that were ranked highly, and estimated that it takes an average of two hours to fix an error.
-1
+At a salary of $35 per hour, that’s $70 per mistake.
+That adds up fast.

-But companies with a poor quality culture lose more than just time and money: They lose customers, too.
+But companies with a poor quality culture lose more than just time and money.
+They lose customers, too.

 And not just the ones who are directly affected by mistakes, but also discerning potential customers who read review sites on the internet.